 Curb-Stomp Battle: Against Quinn Garland of the Grendel Family.
 Cypha overpowers her at first, then Quinn reveals she was only using the basic form of her Divider and promptly reacts.
 Cypha quickly trashes her anyway.

 Evil Gloating: To Signum, about slaughtering a world's entire population.

 Evil Mentor: Tries to play as one to Thoma whenever she meets up with him.
 In Chapter 23, she shows him a few basic tricks provided by the Eclipse virus to become a better fighter.
 This is probably because she wants him skilled enough by the time he is in their family.

 Mood-Swinger: She can be either stoic or psychotic, depending on the situation.

 Paper Tiger: An understated example.
-Despite having a threatening appearance and personality, so far Cypha has gotten smacked around by Signum with a handicap (admittedly before reacting), not proven to be a great challenge for Fate without one, knocked unconscious by Touma with Divider Zero, failed to impede Heimdall when it was about to destroy the Esquad, and now been defeated and forced to flee by Signum, with an arguably worse handicap this time.
+Despite having a threatening appearance and personality, so far Cypha has gotten smacked around by Signum with a handicap (admittedly before reacting), not proven to be a great challenge for Fate without one, knocked unconscious by Thoma with Divider Zero "Eclipse", failed to impede Heimdall when it was about to destroy the Esquad, and now been defeated and forced to flee by Signum, with an arguably worse handicap this time.

-Token Wholesome: Unlike the other two adult women of the Huckebein, Cypha's normal outfit is a fully-covering bodysuit.
+Token Wholesome: Unlike the other two adult female Eclipse Drvers of the Hückebein, Cypha's normal outfit is a fully-covering bodysuit.
 But Pure Is Not Good, and despite her conservative clothing she's the most outwardly vicious of the lot.